A Zeta Smartscape Aspire LED street light.

-Street Lamp List (PDF, 51 Kb)
+Street Lamp List (PDF, 39 Kb)

-List of Street Lamps in the parish.
+List of the Street Lamps in the parish.

-In 2007, the Council resolved to phase out the older 80w Mercury Blended Filament Units (MBFU) and replace them with Sodium lamps, as these were more efficient.
+In 2007, the Council resolved to gradually phase out the MBFU lamps and replace them with 35w Sodium Oxide (SOX) lamps, as these were more efficient.
 The last MBFU lamps were removed in October 2013.